Concerning labour standards:

 Based on the investigation FWF concludes the following remediation steps:

-- The complainant must receive his remaining payment for five days for which he had raised a complaint, bonus payment and overtime payment.
+- The complainant must receive his remaining payment for the five days for which he had raised a complaint, bonus payment and overtime payment.

 - The factory, and any other agency that the factory is engaged with, should follow a proper procedure before dismissing any worker.
 All the dues of a worker should be paid to him/her within an agreed time frame.